GaleasAndres/azure-cost-analytics-dashboard/SETUP.md

 ### Common Issues

 1. **Authentication Errors**: Make sure your Azure AD app has the correct redirect URI
-2. **Permission Errors**: Ensure your app has the required API permissions
+2. **Permission Errors**: Ensure you granted `Azure Service Management -> user_impersonation` and consent
-3. **Cost Data Not Loading**: Verify your Azure subscription has cost data available
+3. **Cost Data Not Loading**: Verify your tenant allows Cost Management API access and that the token has `https://management.azure.com/.default` scope
 4. **Port Already in Use**: Change the port in `app.py` or stop other services using port 5000

 ### Getting Help